 The MLCX is designed to provide a liquid, consistent, representative and cost-efficient benchmark for commodity market performance and for investment in commodities as an asset class.
 Merrill Lynch constructed the MLCX based on the liquidity of the constituent futures contracts (the “MCLX Contracts”) and the value of the global production of each underlying commodity.
 These criteria allow the Index to reflect the general significance of these commodities in the global economy, differentiating between “upstream” and “downstream” commodities (e.g., those that are derived from other commodities represented in the Index).

-The MLCX contains six Market Sectors identified by Merrill Lynch, including: Energy, Base Metals, Precious Metals, Grains & Oil Seeds, Livestock and Soft Commodities & Others (each, a “Market Sector”).
+The MLCX contains six Market Sectors identified by Merrill Lynch, including Energy, Base Metals, Precious Metals, Grains & Oil Seeds, Livestock and Soft Commodities & Others (each, a “Market Sector”).
 Each Market Sector contains a minimum of two and a maximum of four MLCX Contracts, selected by liquidity.
 In the case of the Energy sector however, a maximum of five MLCX Contracts is permitted.

-For this data source, RIMES hosts approximately 5 indices, including various MLCX Excess Return Strategy Indices.
-Some of the data items available include:
+For this data source, RIMES hosts approximately 30 commodities and 5 indices, including various MLCX Excess Return Strategy Indices.